timesize/monster-oop/02-express-mongo-crud/intro-express/27-28/README.md

   });
 ```

 Note that the `app` object has a method called `.get()` which takes two arguments: a url and a callback function.
-The callback takes two arguments.
-The `req`, and `res`.
+The callback takes two arguments: `req` and `res`.
 These stand for "Request" and "Response" from the request response cycle.
 We'll be console logging these objects in the exercises.

 ### Game Plan